algorand/conduit/docs/tutorials/IndexerWriter.md

 If you are connecting to an existing PostgreSQL database, you can also set the admin token at `importer.config.catchup-config.admin-token` to the contents of `algod_data/algod.admin.token`.
- When the admin token is configured, Conduit will initial the node by using fast catchup.
+When the admin token is configured, Conduit will initialize the node by using fast catchup.
+The latest round will be fetched from the database for Conduit to use.

 Review the inline documentation in `conduit.yml` and decide if there are any other settings you would like to update.